-There are 2 extra-curricular clubs for Keys Stage 3 which include many different styles of dance such as street, tap and contemporary.
-Joining these extra-curricular activities gives you the opportunity to take part in dance shows and musicals within school.
-These allow you to improve your performance skills.
+There are a number of extra-curricular clubs run for Keys Stage 3 students throughout the week, which include many different styles of dance such as street, tap and contemporary.
+Joining our extra-curricular activities gives students the opportunity to take part in dance shows and musicals within school and improve performance skills.
 Various high-profile performances are produced throughout the year, in order for students to gain as much large audience performance exposure as possible.
-Venues have included Silverstone for ‘Formula one’, Twickenham for ‘Aviva Premiership Final’ and at The Millennium Stadium for ‘Opening Ceremony of the Rugby League World Cup.’

 All students have an opportunity to take part in these activities and we encourage them to perform in at least one.
-Another part of the extra-curricular opportunities is the workshops we run for GCSE and A Level students.
-These include workshops from universities that run dance courses.
+We also run workshops for GCSE and A Level students.
+These include workshops run by universities that have Dance courses.